(Hairy Rose Mallow)

 Hibiscus lasiocarpus produces large blooms, up to 6" across, in shades of white to pink.
 It's a North American native perennial.

-Hibiscus lasiocarpus has lots of common names, including Delta Hibiscus, Sacramento Rose Mallow, River Mallow and Woolly Rose Mallow.
+Hibiscus lasiocarpus has lots of common names, including Hairy Rose Mallow, Delta Hibiscus, Sacramento Rose Mallow, River Mallow and Woolly Rose Mallow.
 It prefers rich, moist soil in full sun to light shade.
 Hardy in zones 4-10.

-Nick seeds with fingernail clippers, then soak in warm water for 24 hours.
-Sow indoors 8 weeks before the last frost date, 1/4" deep.
+Nick hibiscus seeds, then soak in warm water for 24 hours.
+Start indoors 8 weeks before the last frost date.
+Sow 1/4" deep.
 Full sun to light shade.
-Spacing 3'.
 Store seeds in the fridge.